-At the law office of Perry O’Brian, we have concentrated our practice on bankruptcy since our founding in 1984.
 We have a comprehensive understanding of the laws governing personal bankruptcy filings, as well as the current legal trends.
-We know that bankruptcy can feel intimidating, and we work at all times to make the process as simple as possible, so that we can alleviate your stress and anxiety.
-We emphasize responsiveness and efficiency, returning calls and e-mails in a timely manner, and seek quick and cost-effective resolution of your financial challenges.
+We know that bankruptcy can feel intimidating.
+We make the process as simple as possible to alleviate stress and anxiety.
+We emphasize responsiveness and efficiency, returning calls and e-mails in a timely manner to seek quick, cost-effective resolution of your financial challenges.

 A Chapter 13 bankruptcy, also known as individual debt adjustment, allows you to set up an affordable plan for repaying a portion of your debts.
-Following successful completion of your customized, three- or five-year plan, your remaining unsecured debt will be discharged.
-We will work with you to come up with a feasible Chapter 13 plan that you can afford.
-We will carefully examine your income, expenses — such as your mortgage and car payments — and your debt, in order to craft a repayment plan that works for you.
+Following successful completion of your customized, three or five-year plan, your remaining unsecured debt will be discharged.
+We work with you to come up with a feasible Chapter 13 plan that you can afford.
+We carefully examine your income, expenses, such as your mortgage, car payments, and debt, in order to craft a repayment plan that works for you.

-There are several reasons for filing a Chapter 13 bankruptcy:
+There are several reasons for filing Chapter 13 bankruptcy:

-- You can pay secured debts at 100 percent only to the value of the collateral (for example, you will pay only $5,000 to the creditor on a car that you owe $15,000 as long as the car is only worth $5,000 and you have owned it for 910 days), this is referred to as cram down
+- You can pay secured debts at 100% only to the value of the collateral (For example, you pay only $5,000 to the creditor on a car that you owe $15,000 as long as the car is only worth $5,000 and you have owned it for 910 days), this is referred to as cram-down.

-- You can stop foreclosures and repossessions as long as you can cure arrearages and/or pay off the debt in 5 years
+- You can stop foreclosures and repossessions as long as you can cure arrearages or pay off the debt in 5 years.

 We provide a free initial consultation to every client.
-To schedule an appointment with an experienced Maine Chapter 13 bankruptcy attorney, contact us online or call our office at 207-942-4697 (toll free at 877-900-9857).
+To schedule an appointment with an experienced Maine bankruptcy attorney, contact us online or call our office at 207-942-4697 or toll-free at 877-900-9857.
 Installment payment plans can be arranged, if necessary.